client-side/throttle/README.md

 * Remove the need for any non-core-Java classes outside of the original [RateLimiter](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/RateLimiter.java) and [SmoothRateLimiter](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/SmoothRateLimiter.java) classes.
 * Remove the need for a [SleepingStopwatch](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/RateLimiter.java#L395) or similar class instance.
 * Use of volatile variables to prevent stale reads under concurrent access.
-* Guava provides rate limiters with either a "bursty" or "warm-up" behavior.
+* Guava provides rate limiters with either _bursty_ or _warm-up_ behavior.
 Throttle provides only a single strict rate limiter implementation that will never exceed the desired rate limit over a one second period.
+* Throws checked InterruptedException's or unchecked CompletionException's with the cause set to the corresponding InterruptedException if interrupted.

 ### Dependency Management
 ```groovy